What Is CO2 Laser Therapy Skin Resurfacing?

 Does CO2 Laser Therapy Hurt?

 The Carbon Dioxide laser treatment involves a level of mild discomfort, likened to a pins and needles sensation, which may be experienced during the laser treatment, but topical anaesthetic can be provided to minimise this.
 Swelling, flaking of the skin and a sunburn-like redness and discomfort may be felt during the recovery phase.
-Mild treatments will usually have a recovery time of within seven to ten days post-treatment, but deeper treatments may have a much lower downtime.
+Mild treatments will usually have a recovery time of within seven to ten days post-treatment, but deeper treatments may have a much longer downtime.

 When Can I Expect To See The Results From The CO2 Laser Skin Resurfacing Treatment?